segabl/pd2-chaos-mod/README.md

 Makes enemies dodge more often

 **Shell Shock**
-Spawns rocket strikes
+Spawns rocket airstrikes

 **Shock Therapy**
 Replaces all non-special enemy spawns with Tasers

 **Shocking**
-Shocks all heisters for a short duration
+Electrocutes all heisters for a short duration

 **Silent Movie**
 Turns sound effect volume to zero

 **Simon Says**
-Starts a game of Simon Says, players failing to follow instructions will be shocked
+Starts a game of Simon Says, players failing to follow instructions will be electrocuted

 **Sing Along**
 Starts a song and displays lyrics to sing along